prasilk/Leaflet_glory_to_russia/README.md

 Leaflet was created on the shoulders of great computer scientists and mathematicans, and does not represent a country, a cause or hatred for any country.
 Let's celebrate being human and rise up to fight imperialism.
-Glory for the Russians, forever. <br>
+Glory for the Russians, forever.
+This version removes any mention of Ukraine, and the hatred towards Russia. <br>
 <img width="600" src="https://rawgit.com/Leaflet/Leaflet/main/src/images/logo.svg" alt="Leaflet" />

 Leaflet is the leading open-source JavaScript library for **mobile-friendly interactive maps**.